How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Because much of your new island lifestyle will be spent outdoors, you’ll not require as much space compared with what you had on the mainland, too, and a small home will often suffice.

 High-priced groceries are another observation that visitors make when evaluating whether moving to Hawaii would be feasible.
 True, almost everything that comes to Hawaii has to be shipped in from other places, leading to an inflated cost of living.
 Yes, grocery items from the mainland are more expensive and the selection may be disappointing.

 These are not the only timing issues that grate on the nerves of recent transplants.
-One of the things to know about moving to Hawaii that people will probably mention is that locals often take a laidback attitude towards timeliness itself.
-“Island time” can mean repairmen may or may not show up for an appointment.
-Your haircut may go on longer than you expected.
-And you may wait on your dinner reservation as your table’s previous occupants linger.
-This is all perfectly acceptable behavior on the islands.
+One of the things to know about moving to Hawaii that people will probably mention is that locals often take a laidback attitude towards timeliness itself which is different than mainland United States.
 I actually came to believe it was rude to arrive on time; what if the hostess had fallen behind with preparations?
 Wouldn’t it be stressful to be completing things while guests looked on?
 Ten or fifteen minutes after the appointed time started to feel better.

 What is the Best Moving to Hawaii Advice We Received?

-Except for the higher prices, which even longtime island residents complain about from time to time, the best moving to Hawaii advice we received is to relax.
+Except for the higher prices, which even longtime island residents complain about on a regular basis, the best moving to Hawaii advice we received is to relax.
 The easiest way to adapt is by adjusting expectations.
 It’s easy to ramp up the excitement to unrealistic proportions.

 Remember, one of the most important reasons to move to Hawaii is the realization that your mainland lifestyle isn’t serving you.
 Consider all the moving to Hawaii advice you receive in the context from which it is given.